deleterium/smartc-signum-decompiler/README.md

 ```

 A file tester.html is included in this repo.
-It is possible to test the decompiler with `npm run webpage` then opening the browser at http://localhost:7001
+It is possible to test the decompiler with `npm run webpage` then pointing the browser at http://localhost:7001

 # Social media
 Join [SmartC Compiler](https://discord.gg/pQHnBRYE5c) server in Discord to stay tuned for news or ask questions.